bobbydglop/KissDownloader/README.md

 # KissBot
-Automatically download anime from kissanime.ru, kisscartoon.se and kissasian.com via a spreadsheet.
-This build is designed to reliably mass download anime, it features many improvements and bug fixes over BDrgons code, tested working with over 300 series.<br>
+Automatically download video from kissanime.ru, kisscartoon.se and kissasian.com via a spreadsheet.
+This build is designed to reliably mass download videos, this code has many improvements and fixes over the main release.<br>
 <br>
 Contact via https://discord.gg/W7uVTd7 (Username - Yubikiri).<br>
 <br>
 **Features:**
-* async downloader, with support to specify download thread count
+* Parrallel downloader, with support to specify how many asynchronous downloads are allowed at the same time.
-* resolve from last downloaded episode
-* download queue_limit to prevet link expiry on downloads with large episode count
+* Limit the queue limit to prevent link expiry on downloads with large episode count
+* Resumable operations, cancel the operation anytime and you'll have no issues when restarting
-* logic to prevent redownloading downloaded files
+* Files are checked if downloaded, to prevent redownloading downloaded files.
+Resumes from last downloaded episode.
+* Defined max resolution to download

 **Installation**
 * Install Python 3 [Download Here](https://www.python.org/downloads/)